 - to have a share certificate issued to him in respect of his shares.

-Producer Companies as an Institution have been conceptualised and structured, taking into the considerations of farmers, agriculturists (termed as ‘Producers’), with a view that the business activities relating to agriculture, be channelized and governed in a formal manner.
+Producer Companies as an Institution have been conceptualized and structured, taking into the considerations of farmers, agriculturists (termed as ‘Producers’), with a view that the business activities relating to agriculture, be channelized and governed in a formal manner.